aayushi-droid/Python-Thunder/.github/ISSUE_TEMPLATE/make-an-issue.md

 ---

-Before jumping into Pr first comment for assign.All Problem from Edabit.
+Before jumping into Pr first comment for assign.
+All Problem from Edabit.
 Link is mandatory to add

 **Problem statement:**
 **Problem Link:**